alexa-pi/AlexaPi/README.md

 This is useful for a stand-alone device, but probably too heavy-handed if you want to use the Pi for anything else.

-To prevent the re-spawn from happening, add a file called "dont_start" into the /tmp directory: `touch /tmp/dont_start` This will kill the current version of main.py, and not start a new one.  `rm /tmp/dont_start` will return to re-spawning.
+To prevent the re-spawn from happening, add a file called "dont_start" into the /tmp directory: `touch /tmp/dont_start` This will kill prevent the script from creating a new instance of main.py, and a "kill" command will now truly kill the alexa program.  `rm /tmp/dont_start` will return to re-spawning.

 After a reboot, AlexaPi will be restarted and re-spawned as usual.